-There are many hurdles facing production of energy through fusion.
-For one, the research that goes into finding ways of producing and harnessing fusion energy is expensive, so are the logistics and materials used for it.
+There are many hurdles facing the production of energy through fusion.
+For one, the research that goes into finding ways of producing and harnessing fusion energy is expensive, and so are the logistics and materials used for it.

 Benefits of fusion energy

-Fusion uses just two isotopes of hydrogen – deuterium and tritium – to produce fusion energy.
-This is set to become a source of cheap, abundant, zero-carbon and limitless electricity.
+Fusion uses just two isotopes of hydrogen–deuterium and tritium – to produce fusion energy.
+This is set to become a source of cheap, abundant, zero-carbon, and limitless electricity.
 Just to give an idea, 1kg of this fusion fuel can produce as much energy as 10 million kgs of fossil fuel.

-It is not only limitless energy that makes fusion so appealing, it offers other benefits too.
+It is not only limitless energy that makes fusion so appealing; it offers other benefits too.
 An important one is reversing climate change by replacing fossil fuels that produce greenhouse gas emissions.
-The byproduct of fusion is helium that in no way contributes to air pollution and could even be recycled and used in liquid form to cool the magnets.
+The byproduct of fusion is helium, that in no way contributes to air pollution and could even be recycled and used in liquid form to cool the magnets.

 However, what’s most exciting is fusion energy can become a source to power spaceships in the future, bringing distant stars and planets within reach.